soundpress/RulesOfNYC/docs/c20/index.rst

     :header-rows: 1

     * - 35 RCNY § 58-39(a) &amp; (b)
-      - Fine: $250 – 1,500 and/or suspension up to 30 days. suspension until compliance under to § 68-16 of this title
+      - Fine: $250 - 1,500 and/or suspension up to 30 days. suspension until compliance under to 35 RCNY § 68-16
       - Appearance N/A
 ~